JulianGT-2001/todoist-react-clone/README.md

 # TODOIST REACT CLONE

-The porpose of this repository is build a Todoist clone, the most useful, quickly and pretty Web Application for task management.
+The purpose of this repository is build a Todoist clone, the most useful, quickly and pretty Web Application for task management.
 Builded with the most popular library/framework of JavaScript, React.
 In this project handled additional technologies like **SCSS** and not relational database, **Firebase**.

 ## 🤚 Utility